postodian/docs/categories.md

 # Categories

-A `category` object allows you to offer blog pages specific to a category.
-The endpoints return relevant data with which you can generate meta tags.
+A category object can be attached to posts and makes them filterable by category.
+As a consequence, you can offer category pages in your blog including metadata returned by the endpoints.

 ## The Category Object